MarieOcran/FoodSpo/README.md

 # FoodSpo
 Social media app for  food content ONLY.
-Built with React, Firebase, and Bootstrap
+Built with React, Firebase, Material, UI and Bootstrap

 This is Phase 1 presentation.